Disability in ancient Rome: Roman laws on disability

 The Twelve Tables included a law that said disabled children should be put to death, usually by stoning.
 They also stipulated that if a free person or an enslaved person is injured by another individual and becomes disabled, the injurer has to pay a certain amount of money or is punished by being impaired in a similar fashion.

 In addition, Dionysius of Halicarnassus wrote that the city's founder Romulus required children who were born disabled to be exposed on a hillside.
 Some historians believe this was a fairly common practice, though the evidence for this is limited.
 As time passed however, enforcement of the law mentioned by Dionysius of Halicarcassus likely became less and less common until eventually in the third century, it was reversed by a new law requiring parents to take care of infants who were disabled.

 It is also stated that those with physical disabilities like deafness would be given an advocate to represent them in court if it was required.
 Roman society valued the act of communication and private interaction, and the law did its best to accommodate those with physical disabilities affecting sight, hearing and speech.
 The Romans shared an indifference to those with mobility impairments and disabilities affecting their ability to travel.
 Problems arose with the many legalities in ancient Rome that required face-to-face, physical and private meetings not allowing the substitution of an enslaved person or representative.

 In Commentarii de Bello Gallico, Julius Caesar mentions that the Gauls commonly impaired his centurions, usually by blinding them, mentioning that four centurions out of a cohort were blinded.
 Soldiers disabled in such circumstances were given a stipend by the state once they retired.

-In Roman law blind people experienced the least amount of troubles, as there was a higher cultural value placed on speech rather than sight, but many blind people were still not given any extraorindary legal consideration.
+In Roman law blind people experienced the least number of troubles, as there was a higher cultural value placed on speech rather than sight, but many blind people were still not given any extraordinary legal consideration.
 Blind people in Rome were seen as capable to provide and care for themselves as any other Roman citizen.
 One of the few exceptions was will writing, as without the ability to see, multiple witnesses had to be present.
-Unlike the deaf or those deemed mentally impaired, blind citizens had the option to represent and speak for themselves in court, but were unable to speak for or represent anyone else.
+Unlike the deaf or those deemed mentally impaired, blind citizens had the option to represent and speak for themselves in court but were unable to speak for or represent anyone else.

 Deaf and nonverbal people experienced some difficulty with Roman law when it came to transactions like buying and selling.
 Most Roman agreements relied on verbal affirmation for a transaction to be considered complete, which could disadvantage deaf and/or nonverbal citizens.

 There were chances and times when disabled Roman citizens took higher positions of power within systems like the Senate or other leadership roles, but they had a harder time gaining respect from their peers and those under them.

 Emperors such as Nero or Caligula, are said to have used disfigurement or disablement as punishments for legal infractions, as well as personal attacks.